 The UNC Institute for Global Health and Infectious Diseases is a global leader in infectious disease research and clinical care.
 When the pandemic began, their research teams jumped into action to fight COVID-19 head-on with exploratory treatments and new research to help both healthcare workers on the front lines and the community at large.
 Explore their studies and other COVID-19 research at UNC below!

-The OBS-C study is an observational study that is enrolling participants that test positive AND negative to COVID-19.
+The OBS-C study is an observational study that is enrolling participants that test positive for COVID-19.
 This study is analyzing multiple aspects of COVID-19 in people that TEST POSITIVE, including but not limited to the epidemiology and risk factors associated with SARS-CoV-2 infection, how the disease affects someone’s immune system, and the various symptoms and ways the illness is displayed in the body.
-The study would also like to enroll a few people that TEST NEGATIVE, but have symptoms of a respiratory illness, in order to determine the reliability of the test.

 For Those who TEST POSITIVE: